crazyleg/TD3-reacher/README.md

 ### Hyper-parameters.

 policy_freq = 2 # Policy network is updated every Xnd step
-batch_size = 512 # N of samples sampled from buffer to step of training discount = 0.99 # reward discount
+batch_size = 512 # N of samples sampled from buffer to step of training. discount = 0.99 # reward discount
 replay_buffer = int(1e5) # size of replay buffer
 policy_noise = 0.1 # amount of noise added to predicted action
-tau = 5e-3 # How aggresive target network is updated at each update step (1 - fully update, 0 - no update)
+tau = 5e-3 # How aggresive target network is updated at each update step (1 - fully update, 0 - no update).

 ![Reward fucntion vs episode][reward]